 It was a warm and sunny day.
 The sky was clear, the birds were singing.
 It was perfect.
-James Falcono was walking down the street, a small bouquet of flowers in his hand.
+James Falcon was walking down the street, a small bouquet of flowers in his hand.
 His white blonde hair was pushed back away from his bright blue eyes as he smiled to himself.
 Today was the day.
 Definitely today.
 He was going to ask her.

 Even if he was a Hero and she was some little civilian.
-She was the minor exception to his iron clad rule.
+She was the very minor exception to his iron clad rule.

-The scene swirled, refocusing on the young Phantom and the girl he loved.
+The scene swirled, refocusing on the young Phantom and the girl he treasured.
 It was sunset, the last warm rays of the day melting away in the sky.
 Mary looked at him with wide deep blue eyes, startled by his proposal.
 She looked stunning in her light blue sundress, the length moving in the wind.

 "What do you mean?" he asked slowly.
 She struggled for a moment, trying to find the right way to phrase her statement.
 She started to fiddle with the edge of her shirt, nervous.